 Ken loved living with Betsy in southern New Hampshire and in Peterborough.
 When he wasn’t working, you could most often find him reading good books, doing crossword puzzles, quietly observing the beautiful nature around their home, or engaged in meaningful conversation.
 Singing in the Monadnock Chorus for several years, writing a personal memoir for his family and friends, participating in discussion groups, and maintaining connections with his extended family as well as with local, national, and international friends were all part of the richness of Ken’s life.
 He was a wonderful ‘Poppie’ to his granddaughter Maya.
 He was a warm, thoughtful, dignified, compassionate man.
 He lived a life of service and will be remembered for his loving bond with Betsy, his devotion to his family, his enduring friendships, and his accomplishments and dedication as an educator and leader.
 Ken is much loved and admired and will be deeply missed.

 In lieu of flowers, donations may be made in Ken’s memory to either ASSIST Inc at assistscholars.org or to Suffield Academy at suffieldacademy.org.
-A celebration of Ken’s life will be held in the spring of 2023 in Peterborough; date and location information will be posted here when it becomes available.
 You may share a memory or leave a message of condolence for the family below, or condolences may be mailed to Betsy at Betsy Lindfors, RiverMead Life Care Community SCU, 300 RiverMead Road, Peterborough, NH 03458.

 A Celebration of Life Service and Reception will be held on Sunday, May 7, 2023 at 11:30 am at the RiverMead Lifecare Community Auditorium, 150 RiverMead Road, Peterborough NH 03458.

 If you plan to attend, please let the family know at firstname.lastname@example.org by April 15th